aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/csv-to-xlsx/_index.md

 {{% blocks/products/pf/agp/content h2="Convert CSV to XLSX Using Python" %}}

+How to convert CSV to XLSX?
 With Aspose.Cells for Python library, you can easily convert CSV to XLSX programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save CSV to XLSX in Python Online for Free" %}}

+The following example demonstrates how to convert CSV to XLSX in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert CSV into XLSX.
+Upload your CSV file, then simply save it as XLSX file.
+For both CSV reading and XLSX writing you can use fully qualified filenames.
+The output XLSX content and formatting will be identical to the original CSV document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert CSV to XLSX Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="csv" outformat="xlsx" IsLandingPage="true" language="pythonjava" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert CSV to XLSX via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert CSV to XLSX in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load CSV file with an instance of Workbook
+1. Convert CSV to XLSX by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert CSV to XLSX" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via Java" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via Java in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#windows)
+1. Install Aspose.Cells for Python via Java in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#linux)
+1. Install Aspose.Cells for Python via Java in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}